 - Any other organisation within which an employer/employee relationship exists

-Qualification criteria for a Relevant Life Insurance policy
+Who can get a Relevant Life Insurance policy

 |Who Qualifies||Who Doesn't Qualify|

-A relevant life policy is particularly attractive to directors of small to medium sized businesses who wish to arrange life insurance that is paid for by the business.
+A relevant life policy is particularly attractive to directors of small to medium sized businesses who wish to arrange life cover that is paid for by the business.
 There can be significant tax savings achieved through not using net income to pay for your life insurance as well as the corporation tax savings that the business would see.